Fabric and Leather Care

 Care & Cleaning of Leather

-Leather is a natural material and, when properly cared for, it will maintain its beauty and appearance for many years.
+Leather is a natural material which, when properly cared for, will maintain its beauty and appearance for many years.
 It is also the easiest to care for of all upholstery materials.
 Each leather type has its own care and cleaning specifications, but there are also some generalizations.

-- Keep it clean.
-Vacuum and dust often using a crevice tool in seams.
+- Keep it clean - Dust and vacuum often, using a crevice tool in seams.

-- Though leather is resistant to fading, direct, prolonged exposure to the sun will cause any material to fade.
-Therefore, it is important to position your leather furniture away from windows, skylights or other intense light sources when possible.
+- Avoid direct exposure to sunlight.
+Although leather is resistant to fading, prolonged direct exposure to the sun will cause any material to fade.

-- Keep your leather furniture at least 12” away from radiators and other intense heat generators to prevent drying and possible cracking.
+- Keep leather furniture at least 12" away from radiators and other heat sources.
+Avoiding intense heat will help prevent the leather from drying and possibly cracking.